Our Guide to Cycling in Colombia

 Why Cycle in Colombia?

 Colombia rewards cyclists who appreciate variety.
-You might begin your morning at 3,000 metres in crisp Andean air, ride through cloud-forest terrain by midday, and finish the day in subtropical warmth.
+You might begin your morning at 2,500 metres (8,200 feet) in crisp Andean air, ride through cloud-forest terrain by midday, and finish the day in subtropical warmth.

 The Andes dominate the interior, but the country also holds coastal plains, river valleys, and coffee-growing highlands that sit at ideal riding temperatures year-round.
 Many of these same routes once carried Simón Bolívar and his army toward independence — a reminder that Colombia’s landscapes have long been a stage for endurance, freedom, and determination.